Grantland Rice: Sportswriter

 Afterwards he obtained a series of prestigious jobs with major newspapers in the northeastern United States.
 In 1911 he was hired by the New York Evening Mail, and in 1914 he began his Sportlight column in the New York Tribune.
 He also provided monthly Grantland Rice Sportlights as part of Paramount newsreels from 1925 to 1954.
 He is best known for writing for Collier's.

 He and his writing are among the reasons that the 1920s in the United States are sometimes referred to as the "Golden Age of Sports".
 He became even better known after his columns were nationally syndicated beginning in 1930, and became known as the "Dean of American Sports Writers".

 Rice's writing tended to be of an "inspirational" or "heroic" style, raising games to the level of ancient combat and their heroes to the status of demigods.
-According to author Mark Inabinett in his 1994 work, Grantland Rice and His Heroes: The Sportswriter as Mythmaker in the 1920s, Rice very consciously set out to make heroes of sports figures who impressed him, most notably Jack Dempsey, Babe Ruth, Bobby Jones, Bill Tilden, Red Grange, Babe Didrikson, and Knute Rockne.
+According to author Mark Inabinett in his 1994 work, Grantland Rice and His Heroes: The Sportswriter as Mythmaker in the 1920s, Rice very consciously set out to make heroes of sports figures who impressed him, most notably in baseball Babe Ruth, in boxing Jack Dempsey, in football Red Grange and Knute Rockne, in golf Bobby Jones and Babe Didrikson, and in tennis Bill Tilden.
 Unlike many writers of his era, Rice defended the right of football players such as Grange, and tennis players such as Tilden, to make a living as professionals, but he also decried the warping influence of big money in sports, once writing in his column: